boneill42/memnon/README.markdown

+## Coming Soon!

-This is a REST interface for Virgil built on Drop-Wizard.
-It allows the user to create/drop keyspaces, column families rows and columns using JSON over REST.
-For a complete description of usage see Virgil. (https://github.com/hmsonline/virgil/wiki)
+Memon is a REST interface for Cassandra built on CQL

+## Goals
+1. Provide a REST interface for the majority of Cassandra's functions

+## Documentation

+## Stay in Touch